-Squatting on declined surfaces places greater load.
-Number of decline squats before the onset of pain and the level of pain is noted.
+Squatting on declined surfaces places the greater load.
+The number of decline squats before the onset of pain and the level of pain is noted.

 Passive Extension Flexion Sign

-In supine position, with knee in full extension, the anterior aspect of the knee is palpated to and point of maximal tenderness is noted which is most commonly located at the origin of the tendon at the inferior pole of the patella.
-After that the knee knee is flexed to 90° and pressure is again applied to the tendon.
+In the supine position, with the knee in full extension, the anterior aspect of the knee is palpated to and point of maximal tenderness is noted which is most commonly located at the origin of the tendon at the inferior pole of the patella.
+After that, the knee is flexed to 90° and pressure is again applied to the tendon.
 A marked reduction of tenderness to palpation when the knee is flexed or the quadriceps confirms the diagnosis of patellar tendinosis.

 Standing Active Quadriceps Sign